History of cricket to 1725: Rules and equipment of early cricket

 The earliest known reference to the wicket is contained in lines written in an old bible in 1680 which invited "All you that do delight in Cricket, come to Marden, pitch your wickets".
 Marden is in West Sussex, north of Chichester, and close to Hambledon, which is just across the county boundary in Hampshire.
 The wicket until the 1770s comprised two stumps and a single bail.
 By that time, the shape of the wicket was high and narrow after the 1744 Laws defined the dimensions as 22 inches high and six inches wide.
 But earlier 18th century pictures show a wicket that was low and broad, perhaps two feet wide by one foot high.
 The ends of the stumps were forked to support the light bail and there were criteria for the firmness of pitching the stumps into the ground and for the delicate placing of the bail so that it would easily topple when a stump was hit.

 There has been a lot of conjecture about the origin of the wicket, but suffice to say that the 17th century outline shape is more akin to the profile of a church stool, which is low and broad.
 Furthermore, the legs of the stool were called stumps, which adds further credence to the idea that stools were used as early wickets.
-According to the Churchwarden's Accounts for Great St. Mary's Church of Cambridge (1504–1635), a church stool was sometimes known in the south-east by the Dutch name of "kreckett", this being the same word used for the game by John Derrick in 1597.
+According to the Churchwarden's Accounts for Great St. Mary's Church of Cambridge (1504–1635), a church stool was sometimes known in the south-east by the Dutch name of "kreckett", this being the same word used for the game by John Derrick in 1598.

 The earliest known mention of the umpire dates from 1680 and is the first entry in Buckley's Fresh Light on 18th Century Cricket.
 Buckley does not quote the reference "that is quite unfit for publication nowadays" but he confirms a clear reference to "the two umpires" and that the double wicket form of the game was already well known in London.
 It is also the first mention of cricket in the county of Middlesex.

 There were two main forms of cricket in the 17th and 18th centuries.
-One was single wicket in which, as the name implies, there is only one batsman, although teams of threes or fives often took part.
-The converse is the "double wicket" form, with two batsmen, and this has long been associated with eleven-a-side teams playing two innings each and it is these games which, depending on the teams involved, have important match status.
+One was single wicket in which, as the name implies, there is only one batsman, although teams of threes or fives usually took part.
+The converse is the "double wicket" form, with two batsmen, which has long been associated with eleven-a-side teams playing two innings each—it is these games which, depending on the teams involved, may be considered "important" or "top-class".
 Although single wicket was in vogue through the period of this history, the earliest definite record of a single wicket match is in 1726, so it is out of scope in this article.